Not in Love (Enrique Iglesias song)

 "Not in Love" is a song by Spanish singer Enrique Iglesias.
 The song was written by Iglesias, Paul Barry, Victoria Horn, Mark Taylor, Sheppard Solomon, and Fernando Garibay for Iglesias' seventh studio album, 7 (2003).
 The album version features Iglesias's vocals only, with the radio mix featuring an extra verse and chorus by American singer Kelis.
-"Not in Love" was released as the album's second and final single in 2 February 2004 and peaked within the top 10 of the charts in the Czech Republic, Denmark, Greece, Ireland, the Netherlands, Norway, Romania, and the United Kingdom.
+"Not in Love" was released as the album's second and final single on 2 February 2004 and peaked within the top 10 of the charts in the Czech Republic, Denmark, Greece, Ireland, the Netherlands, Norway, Romania, and the United Kingdom.

 Music video

 The music video was directed by Jake Nava and filmed in Los Angeles, California.
 The video opens with Iglesias and Kelis outside a busy nightclub and Iglesias enters the club first while Kelis waits on a motorbike.
 Once inside, Iglesias meets up with his gang at the bar and soon makes his way to the stage where he performs the song backed by a live band.
 Meanwhile, Kelis appears in sequences by herself or tantalizing Iglesias around various areas of the club.